Cryotherapy helping heal Tampa Bay area veterans

 “We just want to ensure that we can say thank you.
 Thank you for your service, and thank you for those who are about to enlist and those that did time in the service, thank you so much, we appreciate it,” said Rodriguez.

-You can learn more about Elite Cryotherapy and the services they provide on their website.
+You can learn more about Elite Body Cryotherapy and their mobile cryotherapy unit on their website.